March 28, 2014

 Are you a descendant of a historical leader?
 If so, who?

-Approximately how many members are in your community?
+Approximately how many citizens are in the Eastern Band of Cherokee Indians?

-What are the criteria to become a member of the Seneca?
+What are the criteria to become a member of your nation?

 Is your language still spoken on your homelands?
 If so, what percentage of your people would you estimate are fluent speakers?